 1. Teacher Applications

 New teachers may complete a Teacher Application and will be contacted for an interview to discuss his/her camp proposal and availability for the Bright Lights summer program.
-New teachers may teach one class, either morning or afternoon.
-A list of available curricula and suggested ideas for new classes is available.
 Please be prepared to share your ideas for a camp at your interview.
 A teaching position will be confirmed before January.

 Bright Lights will conduct background checks on new teachers not currently under contract with a school district.
 For teachers with a current teaching contract, a full background check will not be completed; however, a reference form will be mailed to the school's principal.
 Notification to Bright Lights is required within 48 hours if there are any allegations of child abuse or neglect or if your current position is terminated for any reason.